chriscant/mkdistmaps/README.md

 * the monad is shown as a circle if there is only one record for the monad
 * any records that are only at hectad level are shown as outline squares, rather than filled squares

+The mkdistmaps version string and the runtime date and time are added in grey at the top left of each generated map.

 **Example monad maps:**